okuoku/yuni/doc/PortingNotes.markdown

 Obviously, we need some adaptation layer to support various Scheme implementatons.
 This file describes how do Yuni libraries adopts those implementations.

+See ../HACKING.markdown for generic library usage and standard commandline to develop the library itself.

 R6RS/R7RS Hybrid
 ----------------